-and which blatantly demonstrate that these spiritualities and those who follow them, well fit, at least to some extent, to the above description, as others have listed criteria for recognition of pseudo-sciences and other Crackpot indices:
+and which blatantly demonstrate that these spiritualities and those who follow them, well fit, at least to some extent, to the definition of pseudo-science, as others have listed criteria for recognition of pseudo-sciences and other Crackpot indices:

 Caring more about the intentionality of acts rather then their